spacebudz/app/README.md

 <p align="center">
   <img width="100px" src="./src/images/brand/logo.png" align="center" />
   <h1 align="center">SpaceBudz</h1>
-  <p align="center">SpaceBudz is an NFT collection on Cardano consisting of 10,000 unique little astronauts.
-We make use of Cardano's multi asset ledger for the NFTs and Plutus validators for the marketplace.
+  <p align="center">SpaceBudz is an NFT collection built on Cardano, featuring 10,000 little astronauts.
+Leveraging Cardano's multi-asset ledger, each SpaceBudz NFT is uniquely identified and traceable on the blockchain.
+Moreover, the project utilizes Plutus validators to create a secure and efficient marketplace for buyers and sellers to exchange SpaceBudz NFTs.
-This repository contains the full marketplace implementation including the frontend interface.
 Our official website: <a href="https://spacebudz.io">spacebudz.io</a></p>

   <p align="center">